IgorKvasn/ember-notifyme/README.md

 Simple addon that adds ability to show popup notifications.

 ### Features
-- countdown (notification message will dissapear after certain timeout) + countdown progressbar
+- countdown (notification message will disappear after certain timeout) + countdown progress bar
 - onClick and onClose callbacks
 - animations (VelocityJS)
 - full customization of icons (by default *FontAwesome* is supported, but *any* HTML element can be used instead - e.g. Glyphicons, IcoMoon,...)